José Máximo De La Cerda y Palafox: Background and family

 José's family, nevertheless, was torn apart.
-Whilst his father and grandfather, the Parcents, were royalists and supporters of the Restoration of absolutism, his uncle, his mother's brother, Cipriano de Palafox y Portocarrero, 13th Duke of Peñaranda de Duero, was a confessed Liberal, Mason and supported of Joseph I, Napoleon's brother, for whom he had fought during the War of Independence.
+Whilst his father and grandfather, the Parcents, were royalists and supporters of the Restoration of absolutism, his uncle, his mother's brother, Cipriano de Palafox y Portocarrero, 13th Duke of Peñaranda de Duero, was a confessed Liberal, Mason and supporter of Joseph I, Napoleon's brother, for whom he had fought during the War of Independence.
 His uncle was forced into exile but would return to Spain in 1817, after Ferdinand VII pardoned him and allowed him to live in Málaga, always under severe vigilance.
 Cipriano Palafox was one of the conspirators who installed the Liberal regime in 1820 after a coup against Ferdinand VII.

 In the meantime, whilst his family was torn apart by political ideology, José married in 1814 Marie Gand-Villain et de la Rochefoucauld, a Franco-Spanish aristocrat.
 She had been born in Barcelona yet she descended from one of the most prominent noble families of France, which had been shattered by Revolution in previous years.
 Marie Gand-Vilain held the titles of Vicomtess du Gand and Countess of the Holy Roman Empire although these titles were never recognised in Spain.
 The couple had five children; Marie died in 1824, soon after giving birth to their last daughter, Virginia.